-The SRCF also interfaces with the link-layer (L2) through the media independent control link-layer service access point (MICLSAP).
-An L2 frame is encapsulated with a SRCF header to constitute a SRC frame, which is exchanged between the MN and the target 3GPP eNB or the co-located 3GPP-Proxy GW/MME.
+The SR-MIHF also interfaces with the link-layer (L2) through the media independent control link-layer service access point (MICLSAP).
+An L2 frame is encapsulated with a SR-MIHF header to constitute a SRC frame, which is exchanged between the MN and the target 3GPP eNB or the co-located 3GPP-Proxy GW/MME.

 The MN will query the Information Repository to find the candidate target 3GPP eNB.
 Based on the information from the Information Repository, the MN will then have some means to identify the target 3GPP eNB, such as the link-layer address in order to perform network entry procedure to the 3GPP network using L2 packets.